open-energy-transition/form-energy-storage/documentation/11-baseline.rst

    :start-at: conventional:
    :end-before: # docs

-The minimum energy dispatch for nuclear power plants is set to 50%, instead of the default 20%.
+The minimum energy dispatch for nuclear power plants is set to 50%.

 ``lines``
 =============